muskit/mame-mac-app-bundle/README.md

 A .app template for MAME on macOS, allowing for easier and more elegant launch of MAME.

+Since this only contains a shell script, it will not hinder performance between architectures (ARM/x86).

 **NOTE:** I advise against placing the app in `/Applications` as this may cause permission issues.

 ## Instructions